Tax Exemptions, Payments for No Health Insurance

 Prepare and e-file your federal and multiple state returns on eFile.com - do it all for less as eFile offers unlimited state returns for one low price, not per return.

-Note: Since the individual mandate is no longer required and exemptions are not relevant for your current year taxes, the information below does not apply and is archived for 2018 and prior year returns.
+Note: Since the individual mandate is no longer required and exemptions are not relevant for your 2023 year taxes, the information below does not apply and is archived for 2018 and prior year returns.

 Tax Payment for Not Having Health Insurance